-If the application is successful, the Court will appoint a Guardian-In-Adoption (“GIA”) to safeguard the interests of the child during the adoption process.
-The GIA will, in turn, appoint a Child Welfare Officer (“CWO”) from MSF to conduct interviews with the prospective adoptive parents, as well as visit the prospective home, to determine if the applicants are suitable to adopt a child.
+If the application is successful, the Court will appoint a Guardian-In-Adoption (“GIA”) to safeguard the child’s interests during the adoption process.
+In turn, the GIA will appoint a Child Welfare Officer (“CWO”) from MSF to conduct interviews with the prospective adoptive parents and visit the prospective home to determine if the applicants are suitable to adopt a child.

 Upon completion of the investigation, MSF will then prepare an affidavit (based on its findings) to be submitted to Court by either the applicants or their lawyers within two weeks.
 At that point, a hearing date must be booked.

-At the hearing, which requires either the applicants or their lawyers to be present, the Court will decide if the adoption order is to be granted.
+At the hearing, which requires either the applicants or their lawyers to be present, the Court will decide if the adoption order is granted.

 Congratulations!
 You are now the proud official parent of your adopted child.